zstrathe/zstrathe.github.io/index.md

     <br>
     <li>Developed and trained utilizing a Google Cloud Platform virtual machine with a 8-core vCPU and a Tesla T4 GPU</li>
     <br>
-    <li>Result: Developed a model that was able to efficiently complete the first level of Mario Bros after training to 20m timesteps</li>
+    <li><b>Result</b>: Developed a model that was able to efficiently complete the first level of Mario Bros after training to 20m timesteps</li>
     <br>
     <li>Technologies used:  <code>Python, OpenAI Gym Retro, OpenAI Baselines, TensorFlow, GCP</code></li>
     </ul>